 Take a peek at the Drop app now and then, or if you have a shopping trip planned for a particular merchant.
 You’ll see how many points you’ve earned, and you’ll often get special offers for one-time spending at certain merchants (many of which aren’t ongoing!).

 You don’t have to do anything except activate these offers and meet the required spending (if any).
 Drop will automatically track your spending and award the bonus points.

 When you reach a certain number of points, you can redeem them for gift cards to popular retailers.
-For example, you can trade in 10,000 Drop points ($10) for a $10 Dunkin Donuts gift card.
+For example, you can trade in 50,000 Drop points ($50) for a $50 Starbucks gift card.

-The earning isn’t great.
+The earnings aren’t great.
 But Drop is an easy way to earn rewards in addition to miles and points earned from the best travel credit cards and shopping portal bonuses.

 Have you tried Drop?
 I’d love to hear about your experience!